 We've worked out specific transfer agreements with many four-year colleges and universities, so make sure you speak with an academic advisor before enrolling, particularly since transfer agreements can change based on curriculum revisions.

 Information security professionals plan and carry out security measures to protect an organization's computer networks and systems.

 Their responsibilities are continually expanding as the number of cyber attacks increase.
 You may work in areas such as network security, enterprise security management, auditing, penetration testing, threat analysis, physical security, forensics, etc. in a wide range of industries.
-Learn more about job categories and roles found within the field of information systems and cybersecurity.

 There are several factors that will play into determining how long it will take to complete any program.
 Prior coursework and certifications can accelerate completion.

 Students starting the entire program from the beginning can realistically expect the degree to take two years to complete attending full time year round.
 Remember individual certificates can be earned much more quickly, in as little as a semester or so by attending full time.